-The Habeas Corpus Resource Center (HCRC) – a San Francisco state judicial branch entity charged with representing clients in capital post-conviction litigation – is now accepting law student applicants for our Summer 2023 Intern Program.
+The Habeas Corpus Resource Center (HCRC) – a San Francisco judicial branch entity charged with representing clients in capital post-conviction litigation – is now accepting law student applicants for our Summer 2024 Intern Program.
 Full-time and part-time internships are available.

 HCRC's Summer Internship Program

-HCRC attorneys represent clients sentenced to death in post-conviction habeas corpus proceedings in which we investigate and review the constitutionality of California capital convictions and sentences, and file petitions alleging the ways our clients’ constitutional rights were violated in their capital trial and sentencing procedures.
-Interns assist case teams in all facets of this work, attend a multi-day training program with interns from other Bay Area-based defense organizations, and participate in activities designed to introduce them to multiple contacts in the field of capital defense.
-We intend to offer an in-person internship program at our San Francisco office for Summer 2023.
-However, we will continue to monitor official public-health guidelines, and we are prepared to convert the program to a fully virtual format if necessary due to COVID-19 safety concerns.
+HCRC attorneys represent persons sentenced to death in post-conviction habeas corpus proceedings.
+We investigate and review the constitutionality of California capital convictions and sentences and file petitions alleging the ways in which our clients’ constitutional rights were violated in their capital trial and sentencing procedures.
+Interns assist case teams in all facets of this work, attend a multi-day training program with interns from other Bay Area defense organizations, and participate in activities designed to introduce them to multiple aspects of the field of capital defense.
+We intend to offer an in-person internship program at our San Francisco office for Summer 2024.

-Because we have been and may continue to be unable to provide compensation to interns, we will work with applicants in obtaining academic credit through their schools for internships, and also accept applications for part-time internships that allow interns to work at a paying job while interning with the HCRC.
+Because we are unable to provide compensation to interns at this time, we will work with applicants to obtain academic credit for internships, and also consider applicants interested in part-time internships that allow interns to work at a paying job while interning with HCRC.
 Applicants may also seek funding through their law school and other sources.
 Our summer internship is either full-time (40 hours per week), or part-time (24 hours per week).
 The internship is ten weeks long, beginning in either the last week of May or the first week of June.
-Interns are involved in trainings and other opportunities for skill development throughout their internships.
+Exact dates are set by HCRC, and all interns should be available to start on the same day in order to attend multi-day training offered in conjunction with other defense agencies.
+Interns are also included in office-wide trainings and other opportunities for skill development throughout the internship.

 How to Apply